c4arl0s/4BranchesIRysGitTutorial/README.md

 ![Screen Shot 2020-05-23 at 9 08 05](https://user-images.githubusercontent.com/24994818/82732774-f07dd680-9cd4-11ea-8454-50261fc15be0.png)

 The project as a whole now has a complex history, however, each individual branch still has a linear history (snapshots occur one after another).
-This means that we can interact with branches in the exact same way as we learned in the first two modules.
+**This means that we can interact with branches in the exact same way as we learned in the first two modules**.

 # 	* [Rename the Rainbow](https://github.com/c4arl0s/4BranchesIRysGitTutorial#4-branches-i-rys-git-tutorial---content)